-Middletown Country Club’s golf course has been a fixture in Bucks County now for 102 years.
+Middletown Country Club has been a fixture in Bucks County since 1913.
 The course was laid out by Scottish golf architect Alexander Findlay, with 9 holes completed in 1913 and the second nine opened in 1916.
-Throughout our history, the course has undergone renovations by noted golf course architects George Fazio and Stephen Kay.
-Today’s golfers can stroll the same fairways and hit shots into the same greens that such greats as Hogan, Player, Fazio, and Miller have graced.
-12 of the original 18 holes play today as they did in 1913.
+The course has undergone renovations by noted golf course architects George Fazio, Stephen Kay, and Tyler Rae.
+Today’s golfers can stroll the same fairways and hit shots onto the same greens that such greats as Hogan, Player, Fazio, and Miller have graced.
+Twelve of the original 18 holes play today as they did in 1913.

-Middletown Country Club’s golf course is living proof that a golf course does not have to be 7,500 yards in order to be challenging.
+Middletown Country Club is proof that a golf course does not have to be 7,500 yards in order to be challenging.
 The course presents today’s golfer with a variety of uphill, downhill, and sidehill lies as the course features rolling terrain within the Neshaminy Valley.
 The greens at Middletown are described as being small in nature with a good deal of undulation.
-The course plays to a yardage of 6,217 yards from the back tees, a more modest 5,746 yards from the middle tees, and 5,1 75 yards from the forward markers.
-Par is 69 from the middle and back tees and 73 from the forward tees.
+The course plays to a yardage of 6,076 yards from the back tees, a more modest 5,624 yards from the middle tees, and 5,037 yards from the forward markers.
+Par is 70 from the middle and back tees and 73 from the forward tees.

-Middletown Country Club also is a Member Club of the Golf Association of Philadelphia and the USGA.
-75 new Yamaha gas-driven golf carts with windshields were acquired by the club in 2011.
+Middletown Country Club is an Associate Member Club of the Golf Association of Philadelphia and the USGA.
+MCC acquired 75 new Yamaha gas-driven golf carts with windshields and USB ports in April of 2020.
 An automatic Toro double-row irrigation system helps keep quality turf conditions during the hot summer months.
-While the club currently does not have a practice range, Middletown boasts a rather large practice putting green where chipping and pitching is permitted along with two warmup nets to loosen up prior to your first tee shot.
-Middletown’s golf shop offers the latest golf equipment and apparel to suit every golfer’s needs.
-PGA Head Professional Dan Hoban conducts lessons in various venues, from the private one on one type, junior golf programs in a group setting, or the group adult clinics as part of the PGA’s Get Golf Ready program.
+Middletown boasts a rather large practice putting green where chipping and pitching is permitted.
+Although the club does not have a practice range, there are two warm up nets to loosen up prior to your first tee shot.
+Middletown’s Golf Shop offers the latest golf equipment and apparel to suit every golfer’s needs.